openedx/open-edx-proposals/oeps/architectural-decisions/oep-0015-arch-course-wide-js.rst

        "//some.cdn.com/library.js"
    ]

-These resources will then be directly loaded in all pages in the course by directly including them in the base templates.
+These resources will then be directly loaded in all pages in the course by including them in the base templates.

 Rationale
 *********